bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 42°
-- Overcast
+- Partly Cloudy
-- 61% humidity
+- 60% humidity
 - 10 mph wind
-- 92% cloud cover
+- 55% cloud cover
 - 44 AQI 🟩
 - 0.36 inches of rain and 0.25 inches of snow expected in the next 48 hours